ALIGN’s Presentation of the Well-Being Toolkit at the 2025 Symposium on Child & Youth Trauma

-The Well-Being Toolkit is a principle-based, culturally rooted framework and a practice oriention that is reflective of diverse ways of being and knowing and grounded in Indigenous perspectives as parallel approaches to validating practice.
+The Well-Being Toolkit toolkit is a valuable resource that supports indigenous and non-indigenous organizations in measuring well-being and the impact of services through an indigenous world view.
+It is a principle-based, culturally rooted framework and a practice orientation that is reflective of diverse ways of being and knowing and grounded in Indigenous perspectives as parallel approaches to validating practice.
 It was developed in collaboration with youth and families with lived experience, diverse agencies across Alberta, and Indigenous Elders and Knowledge Keepers.

 Key features of the Well-Being Toolkit include: